History of Tree Peonies

 The cult status of Japanese Tree peonies encouraged 18th century plant hunters to import tree peonies in to Europe, particularly France and England.
 These plant hunters like Veitch, Joseph Rock and Kelway started their own breeding programmes from some of the five wild species and other hybrids.

-Tree peonies have long features in oriental watercolour paintings. by Zou Yigui (1686–1772).
+Tree peonies have long featured in oriental watercolour paintings. by Zou Yigui (1686–1772).
 Some of the varieties, like ‘Yao’s Yellow’ and ‘Wei’s Purple’ are depicted in a series of paintings mentioned in the Record of the Tree Peonies of Luoyang Ouyang xiu (1007-1072 CE).